Redesign Time, Start With The Sitemap

 The effectiveness of a website can vary greatly depending on the goals and purpose of that site.
 E-commerce sites for example are fairly easy to evaluate in terms of dollars and cents because at the end of the day you can track how much you have sold verses how much you spent on the site.
 With marketing or informational sites that calculation becomes a bit harder to track.
 Foremost Media recommends several key things for each website we build in order to track effectiveness or return on investment:

 Clear calls to action on every page of your site are very important.
 Every page should have a purpose or response you want the user to complete.
 Register for an event, visiting another page for additional information, subscribing to a newsletter, in a properly designed website these goals should be identified and tracked throughout the site.
-Then, using web analytics and response forms, ...
+Then, using web analytics and response forms, you can assign value ...

 Posted in: Online Advertising, Web Development by Jon Ballard on June 1, 2015